top of page

 39 x 30 minute episodes

-Aimed at the American market, Dial 999 was billed as the British equivalent of Highway Patrol and starred Canadian actor Robert Beatty (pictured below) as Detective Inspector Michael McGuire.
+Aimed at the American market, Dial 999 was billed as the British equivalent of Highway Patrol and starred Canadian actor Robert Beatty as Detective Inspector Michael McGuire.

 McGuire was a ‘Mountie’ from the Royal Canadian Mounted Police (RCMP) on temporary assignment to Scotland Yard to study advanced crime detection techniques.